jiikko/omakase_unicorn-rails/README.md

 # OmakaseUnicorn::Rails

-This gem generate unicorn.conf.rb and nginx.conf to use at development.
+This gem generate unicorn.conf.rb and nginx.conf for development.

 ## Installation